 You may be given a standard letter to share with relatives, which explains your test result and contains all the information they need to be referred for the test themselves.

 However, not everyone will want to have the genetic test.
 Women who are closely related to you (such as your sister or daughter) can have cancer screening without having genetic testing.

 Cancer risk genes can be passed on to any children you have.
 If your predictive genetic test is positive and you want to start a family, you have several options.
 You can:

-- Have pre-implantation genetic diagnosis – a technique used to select embryos that have not inherited the faulty gene.
-However, there is no guarantee this technique will result in a successful pregnancy, and funding for it on the NHS may not be available to all patients
+- have pre-implantation genetic diagnosis – a technique used to select embryos that have not inherited the faulty gene; but there's no guarantee this technique will result in a successful pregnancy, and NHS funding for it may not be available to all patients

 Paying for private testing